hannibal002/SkyHanni/CONTRIBUTING.md

 When writing the PR description, ensure you fill out the template with all the necessary information, including the "WHAT" section and the changelog entries.

 If your PR relies on another PR, please include this information at the beginning of the description.
-Consider using a format like "- #821" to illustrate the dependency.
+Please use the format `- #<pr number>` for the dependency, or `- <url>` for REPO dependencies.

 ### Changelog Builder